abdullah-taha/Huffman-coding-python/README.md

 # Huffman coding python
- a simple implementation of huffman coding
+ a simple implementation of huffman coding . still under development. will add documentation when finished.